Geographic · Long-Lived Assets

 Europe, Middle East and Africa — Long-Lived Assets

-Western Digital Europe, Middle East and Africa — Long-Lived Assets decreased by 97.2% to $1.00M in Q2 2025 compared to the prior quarter.
+Western Digital Europe, Middle East and Africa — Long-Lived Assets remained flat by 0.0% to $1.00M in Q2 2025 compared to the prior quarter.

 Analysis